ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch19.md

 train an image classifier.
 The cross entropy is a loss function we optimize during training, but our end goal is to maximize the classification accuracy.
-Since classification accuracy cannot be optimized directly during training, as itâ€™s not differentiable, we minimize the surrogate loss function like the cross entropy.
+Since classification accuracy cannot be optimized directly during training, as it's not differentiable, we minimize the surrogate loss function like the cross entropy.
 Minimizing the cross entropy loss more or less correlates with maximizing the classification accuracy.